WRFG

-Just Peace is a public affairs program hosted by Heather Gray & Nadia Ali, Ph.D.

-Second Opinion explores the connection between profit, politics and the exploitation of animals.
-The show is hosted by Melody Paris.

-Moving the Center with Kali-Ahset Amen offers coverage of topics ranging from racial justice, cultural freedom, and economic development, to folklore, history, arts and science.

 Transmitter

 In October 1995, WRFG increased its effective radiated power (ERP) to 100,000 watts.
 On October 23, 2007, the station improved its broadcast coverage area by operating from a new antenna and tower location with 65,000 watts effective radiated power (ERP) at 148 meters (468 feet) in height above average terrain (HAAT).
 Its transmitter is atop a tower near Emory University, known as the Richland Tower site.
 It is shared by several FM and TV stations including WANF-TV, WPCH-TV, WATL-TV, WUVG-TV, WWWQ-FM, WZGC-FM, and WKHX-FM.
 WRFG's studios and offices are located in the Little Five Points Community Center, east of downtown Atlanta.